pdil/usmapdata/README.md

 ## Installation
 This package should only be installed if you intend to manipulate the US mapping data frame, which contains coordinates to draw the US state and county boundaries.
 If you're interested in plotting data on a US map, use the [`usmap`](https://github.com/pdil/usmap) package.

-To install from CRAN _(coming soon)_, run the following code in an R console:
+To install from CRAN _(recommended)_, run the following code in an R console:
 ```r
 install.packages("usmapdata")
 ```